-Prerequisite(s): A major CGPA of at least 11.00, plus WGST 3809 and WGST 3810 OR WGST 3001 and fourthyear standing in B.A.
+Prerequisite(s): A major CGPA of at least 11.00, plus

+WGST 3809 and WGST 3810 OR WGST 3001 and fourthyear standing in B.A.
 Hons.
-Women's and Gender Studies program, or permission of the Institute of Women's and Gender Studies.
+Women's and Gender Studies program, or permission of the Institute.

-Selected Topics in Women's and Gender Studies Includes: Experiential Learning Activity
+Selected Topics in Women's and Gender Studies

-Prerequisite(s): fourth-year standing and 1.0 credit in Women's and Gender Studies or permission of the Institute of Women's and Gender Studies.
+Includes: Experiential Learning Activity Prerequisite(s): fourth-year standing and 1.0 credit in Women's and Gender Studies or permission of the Institute of Women's and Gender Studies.
 Seminar three hours a week.
 This course is repeatable when the topic changes.